 The top business card in Chase's stable of Ultimate Rewards earning credit cards and replacement for the Ink Plus® Business Credit Card.
 Earn 3x points per $1 on the first $150,000 spent in combined purchases on travel, shipping purchases, Internet, cable and phone services, advertising purchases made with social media sites and search engines each account anniversary year.
 The Ink Preferred offers a formidable 80,000 point signup bonus after you spend $5,000 on purchases in the first 3 months from account opening.
 The card also offers Primary Auto Rental CDW and Trip Protection & Interruption Insurance.
 Read more in our comprehensive review.

 Little brother to the Ink Business Preferred℠ Credit Card and with a great bonus setup, although the points cap on bonus categories is a lot lower.
 Earn 5% cash back on the first $25,000 spent in combined purchases at office supply stores and on internet, cable and phone services each account anniversary year.
 Earn 2% cash back on the first $25,000 spent in combined purchases at gas stations and restaurants each account anniversary year.
 Earn 1% cash back on all other card purchases with no limit to the amount you can earn.
-The card charges $0 annual fee and has a current signup bonus of $500 after you spend $3,000 on purchases in the first 3 months from account opening.
-The Ink Cash also offers a 0% Intro APR on Purchases for the first 12 months and 0% Intro APR on Balance Transfers for the first 12 months, then a variable rate of 15.49% - 21.49%.
+The card charges $0 annual fee and has a current signup bonus of $500 after you spend $3,000 on purchases in the first 3 months from account opening The Ink Cash also offers a 0% Intro APR on Purchases for the first 12 months and N/A for the first N/A, then a variable rate of 15.49% - 21.49%.
 And, while technically a cash back card, if combined with one of Chase's premium card offerings (Sapphire Preferred, Sapphire Reserve, or Ink Preferred), the bonus can be converted into 50K of Ultimate Rewards points.
 (How to combine Ultimate Rewards earned across multiple credit cards)

 Ink Plus® Business Credit Card – Card no longer accepting applications.